ndelrossi7/giotto-sphinx/source/subsections/tipsandtricks/howtosubsetgiottoobject.rst

 	:alt: Visium 10X Whole Brain Image

 **********************************
-2. Show only a subset of clusters
+2. Show Only A Subset of Clusters
 **********************************

 .. code-block::